 Not only does the comparative negligence rule bind Pennsylvania judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when he or she is evaluating your case.
 A claims adjuster makes decisions based on what is likely to happen in court, after all.
 But don't let that prevent you from pursuing an auto accident settlement or lawsuit.
 Instead, talk to an attorney about your situation and your best course of action.

-You can read the full text of this rule at Pennsylvania General Assembly Statutes section 7102.
+You can read the full text of this rule at 42 Pennsylvania Statutes section 7102.

 As touched on above, Pennsylvania is one of a few states that follow some version of a "choice" no-fault car insurance scheme.
 That means, if no-fault coverage is chosen, injured drivers and passengers must typically turn first to their own personal-injury-protection car insurance coverage to get compensation for medical bills, lost income, and other out-of-pocket losses after a crash, regardless of who might have been at fault.
 A claim against the at-fault driver is only possible in certain scenarios.
 Get the details on the Pennsylvania no-fault car insurance rules.